Futures for Ephemeral Design

 Figure 4.
 STEEP+V Fears of POLIMI Ephemeral Design Students 2022.

 (5) STEEP+V and Time horizons.
 Short-term and long-term hopes and fears.
 Now imagine your hopes and fears according to short-time and long-time horizons.
-Now fill out the third part of the survey here.

 Instructions: